Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Background and Problem Definition

 PIBT~\cite{okumura2022priority} is an extremely fast MAPF algorithm that finds a solution by iteratively choosing the next step for all agents until the agents reach their targets.
-To choose the next step, PIBT first uses PrP ignoring conflicts that occur beyond the next steps.
-If an agent does not have any conflict-free step to take, it employs a Priority Inheritance technique and backtracking.
+For every time step, agents are assigned random priorities and select their optimal next moves based on this hierarchy.
+If an agent lacks a valid, conflict-free move, it employs a Priority Inheritance technique combined with backtracking.
 Under certain conditions, PIBT guarantees each agent eventually visits its target, albeit not necessarily at the same time.
-LACAM~\cite{okumura2023lacam} and LACAM*~\cite{okumura2024engineering} are complete MAPF algorithms that invoke a systematic search mechanism on top of PIBT, allowing it to ``backtrack'' if it reaches a dead-end instead of failing.
+LaCAM~\cite{okumura2023lacam} and LaCAM*~\cite{okumura2024engineering} are complete MAPF algorithms that invoke a systematic search mechanism on top of PIBT, allowing it to ``backtrack'' if it reaches a dead-end instead of failing.